 Both the rhyme scheme and rhythm scheme of this piece are consistent.
 The poem follows a rhyming pattern of ababb.
 This pattern is emphasized by the metrical choices made by the poet.
 ‘Go, Lovely Rose’ adheres to a structure that is almost entirely iambic.
 This means that the lines are made out of sets of unstressed and stressed syllables.

-The length of the lines do alternate though.
+The length of the lines does alternate, though.
 The short lines of each stanza, (1 and 3) contain four syllables, or two iambs, while the long lines (2, 4, and 5) have eight syllables, or four iambs.
 A reader should take note of the fact that the short lines rhyme together as do the long lines.

 Summary of Go, Lovely Rose